 - Gum recession (the tissue pulling away from your teeth)

 - Chronic bad breath (halitosis)

 The oral bacteria that make up plaque and tartar are the building blocks of tooth decay, and they also lead to the development of gingivitis.
 Addressing the condition is similar to professionally cleaning plaque and tartar from your teeth during a checkup and cleaning.
 However, a periodontal cleaning involves carefully cleaning the roots of your teeth, which lie underneath your gums.
 It is more complex than regular cleaning.
 Once completed, your gums can heal and reattach to your teeth, and your gum disease will be much more easily manageable.

-Untreated gum disease not only leads to tooth loss, but it can also significantly influence your overall health.
-To keep an eye on your gum health, schedule a consultation with our experts by calling Calcagno Cosmetic and Family Dentistry today at (507) 281-3659.
-Conveniently located in Rochester, MN, our office also welcomes patients who live in Red Wing, St. Charles, Winona, Farmington, Austin, and all surrounding communities.
+Keeping your gums healthy is paramount to keeping your smile healthy and preserving your natural smile for life.
+To find out if you need treatment for your gums, schedule a free consultation by calling Calcagno Cosmetic and Family Dentistry in Rochester, MN, today at (507) 281-3659.
+We also serve patients who live in Red Wing, St. Charles, Winona, Farmington, Austin, and all surrounding communities.